Nickeil Alexander-Walker: Minnesota Timberwolves (2023–2025)

 On February 9, 2023, Alexander-Walker, Mike Conley Jr. and three second-round picks were traded to the Minnesota Timberwolves in a three-team trade with the Los Angeles Lakers, which sent Damian Jones, Russell Westbrook and Juan Toscano-Anderson to Utah and Malik Beasley, Jarred Vanderbilt, and D'Angelo Russell to Los Angeles.
+He made 23 appearances as a reserve over the remainder of the season, averaging 5.9 points, 1.8 rebounds, and 1.4 assists.

-Alexander-Walker was re-signed by the Timberwolves on July 10, 2023.
+Alexander-Walker was re-signed by the Timberwolves to a two-year, $9 million contract on July 10, 2023.
+He made 82 appearances (20 starts) for the Timberwolves in the 2023–24 NBA season, logging averages of 8.0 points, 2.0 rebounds, and 2.5 assists.

-Alexander-Walker played in all 82 games for the Timberwolves during the 2024–25 NBA season, posting averages of 9.4 points, 3.2 rebounds, and 2.7 assists.
+Alexander-Walker played in all 82 games for the Timberwolves during the 2024–25 season, posting averages of 9.4 points, 3.2 rebounds, and 2.7 assists.
 On May 26, 2025, Alexander-Walker scored a playoff career-high 23 points in a 128–126 loss against the Oklahoma City Thunder in Game 4 of the 2025 Western Conference finals.
 The Timberwolves went on to lose the series in 5 games.

 Atlanta Hawks (2025–present)

 On July 6, 2025, Alexander-Walker signed a four-year, $62 million contract in a sign-and-trade with the Atlanta Hawks in exchange for a 2027 second-round pick and cash considerations.
+On March 16, 2026, he scored a career-high 41 points in a 124–112 win over the Orlando Magic.
+For the 2025–26 NBA season, Alexander-Walker won the NBA Most Improved Player award.
+He averaged 20.8 points per game during the season after averaging 9.4 the previous year, which marked the third-highest scoring increase by a player in the last 25 years.
+He also set the Hawks franchise record for most three-pointers made in a season with 251.
+His strong play helped the Hawks have a 46–36 record and clinch a guaranteed playoff spot as the sixth seed in the Eastern Conference.

+In their first-round playoff series, the Hawks faced the New York Knicks.
+On April 18, Alexander-Walker made his playoff debut for the Hawks, recording 17 points and four assists in a 113–102 Game 1 loss.
+The Hawks would eventually lose the series in six games.